trbnb/MvvmBase/README.md

 ### Supported types

 As mentioned above StateSaveOption.Automatic is applied implicitly to most types.
-This includes all primitive types and the following:
+This includes all primitive types (unsigned ones too) and the following:
 - `BooleanArray`
 - `ByteArray`
 - `CharArray`